 Subscriptions and Monetization

-With support for a wide range of advertising providers through the Dacast API, you can monetize your broadcast using our built-in payment system that allows you to make your events events pay-per-view, sell subscriptions, or simply solicit donations from your listeners.
+With support for a wide range of advertising providers through the Dacast API, you can monetize your broadcast using our built-in payment system that allows you to make your events pay-per-view, sell subscriptions, or simply solicit donations from your listeners.

 Getting Online Today